 Rolling your clothes is undeniably the best way to save space, and fabrics that don’t crease easily like denim, moleskin and corduroy are ideal for rolling.
+Fabrics with a bit of elastane in them, like stretch jeans, are particularly travel friendly.
 But formal trousers, with a front crease, travel best when folded.

 It’s best not to fold or roll any of your clothes straight after they’ve been ironed.
 Let them cool down on a hanger overnight first.

 Top tip: When folding formal trousers, slip a jumper or something similar in the middle of the fold to prevent a hard crease forming across the knees.
 Put them in your case last.

 How to pack trousers and jeans

 Check out our step-by-step infographic for the best way to save space and reduce the number of travel creases in your strides.